 Our recent webinar, How Workforce Analytics, Physical Planning & Technology Are Shaping the New Workplace, covered the many changes workplaces will see in the near future and how organizations can prepare as this new paradigm takes place.
-In this blog article, we’ll cover how to:
+In this blog article on hybrid collaboration tools and hybrid analytics technology, we’ll cover how to:

 - Use workforce data analytics to inform decision-making, increase productivity and improve end-user experiences.

 - Create physical office environments that support your workforce and complement your culture.

 - Enhance the physical and digital workplace with hybrid collaboration technology while safeguarding the expanded perimeter through security layers.

 What Does the ‘New Normal’ for Workplaces Mean?